 - Peace Corps educator and interpreter at the National Zoo of Costa Rica.
-Attended over 6,000 children. - Speaker in the US State Department Strategic Speaker Initiative that sent me to talk about interpretation and ecotourism in Ecuador, Bolivia, Cameroon, Liberia, Swaziland, and Malawi - Keynote speaker for conferences of the Wisconsin Association for Environmental Education, Colombian Network for Sustainable Tourism, Mexican Congress on Alternative Tourism (twice), as well as invited speaker at the Universidad Externado and National Training Service in Colombia, many interp conference presentations. - Book speaking tour.
+Attended over 6,000 children. - Naturalist at the Wellfleet Bay Wildlife Sanctuary, Massachusetts Audubon Society - Speaker in the US State Department Strategic Speaker Initiative that sent me to talk about interpretation and ecotourism in Ecuador, Bolivia, Cameroon, Liberia, Swaziland, and Malawi - Keynote speaker for conferences of the Wisconsin Association for Environmental Education, Colombian Network for Sustainable Tourism, Mexican Congress on Alternative Tourism (twice), as well as invited speaker at the Universidad Externado and National Training Service in Colombia, many interp conference presentations.
+Currently on a speaking tour about Holistic Planning related to my book. - Book speaking tour.
 Talk uses interpretive and TED techniques; given over 15 times in English and Spanish.